4 Terrorist Plots in 9 Months: A Look at Foiled Cases in Canada

 0:00

-With the arrest of a Pakistani national in Quebec last week who allegedly intended to kill Jews in New York City, Canada has been rocked in a short time by two terrorist plots with immigration system ramifications.
-The year prior also saw several terrorism-related events.
+With the recent arrest of a Pakistani national in Quebec who allegedly intended to kill Jews in New York City, Canada has been rocked in a short time by two terrorist plots with immigration system ramifications.
+Last year also saw several terrorism-related events.

-The latest event pertains to Pakistani Muhammad Shahzeb Khan who was arrested on Sept.
-4 by the RCMP in Ormstown, Que., a short distance from the U.S. border and the State of New York.
+In the latest incident, Pakistani Muhammad Shahzeb Khan was arrested on Sept.
+4 by the RCMP in Ormstown, Que., a short distance from the U.S. border and New York state.
+The government said on Sept.
+10 that Khan came to Canada on a student visa.

 The FBI was the lead on the investigation that involved an undercover operation.
 The U.S. Department of Justice said Khan was planning a mass shooting with automatic and semi-automatic weapons against a Jewish centre in Brooklyn, New York, in support of the ISIS terrorist group.